-Environmental, Social and Governance (ESG) Considerations Risk.
-ESG considerations that may be assessed as part of the investment process or credit research process may vary across types of eligible investments and issuers, and not every ESG factor may be identified or evaluated for every investment.
-Strategies that use ESG factors to exclude certain investments for non-financial reasons may forego some market opportunities available to other strategies that do not use these criteria.
+Environmental, Social and Governance (ESG) Considerations Risk ESG considerations that may be assessed as part of the investment process or credit research process may vary across types of eligible investments and issuers, and not every ESG factor may be identified or evaluated for every investment.
+Strategies that use ESG factors to exclude certain investments for non-financial reasons may forego some market opportunities available to other strategies that do not use these criteria, and the investment performance of these ESG strategies may be lower as a result.
 There is no guarantee that the Adviser will successfully implement and make investments in issuers that creates positive ESG impact while enhancing long-term shareholder value and achieving financial returns.
-Strategies will not be solely based on ESG considerations, and therefore the issuers in which a strategy invests may not be considered ESG-focused companies.
+Strategies will not be solely based on ESG considerations, and therefore the issuers in which a strategy invests may not be considered ESG-focused companies or may be viewed as having a high ESG risk profile, and not all investments will rate strongly on ESG criteria.
 The incorporation of ESG factors may affect exposure to certain companies or industries and may not work as intended.
 A strategy may underperform other strategies that do not assess an issuer's ESG factors or that use a different methodology to identify and/or incorporate ESG factors.
 Information used to evaluate such factors may not be readily available, complete or accurate, and may vary across providers and issuers as ESG is not a uniformly defined characteristic.
 ESG-related practices differ by region, industry and issue and are evolving accordingly, and an issuer's ESG-related practices or the Adviser's assessment of such practices may change over time.
 There is no guarantee that the evaluation of ESG considerations will be additive to performance.

-Equity Securities Risk - MLP common units and other equity securities can be affected by macroeconomic and other factors affecting the stock market in general, expectations of interest rates, investor sentiment towards MLPs or the energy sector, changes in a particular issuer's financial condition, or unfavorable or unanticipated poor performance of a particular issuer (in the case of MLPs, generally measured in terms of distributable cash flow).
-Prices of common units of individual MLPs and other equity securities also can be affected by fundamentals unique to the partnership or company, including earnings power and coverage ratios.
+Equity Securities Risk-Equity securities, including MLP common units, can be affected by macroeconomic and other factors affecting the stock market in general, expectations of interest rates, investor sentiment towards MLPs or the energy sector, changes in a particular issuer's financial condition, or unfavorable or unanticipated poor performance of a particular issuer (in the case of MLPs, generally measured in terms of distributable cash flow).
+Prices of equity securities and common units of individual MLPs also can be affected by fundamentals unique to the partnership or company, including earnings power and coverage ratios.